College of Engineering, Pune: COEP robotics team

 COEP's Robotics Team is represented by the Robot Study Circle(RSC).
 The Club has industrial collaboration with Siemens PLM as a title sponsor, Janatics Pneumatics, Schmalz India, Pepperl & Fuchs, and Robolab Technologies.
 Members of RSC are members of the first ever institute student chapter of THE ROBOTICS SOCIETY established in India at College of Engineering Pune.
 The robotics team has a number of awards and in 2017 team won the national ABU Robocon, going on to represent India in International Robocon held at Tokyo, Japan.
 RSC placed 6th.

 COEP satellite team

 The satellite team also known as CSAT is CoEP's satellite initiative.
-They successfully worked on project Swayam a 1-U picosatellite which was launched by ISRO on 22 June 2016.
+They worked on project Swayam a 1-U picosatellite which was launched by ISRO on 22 June 2016.
 After the successful launch of Swayam, CSAT is now working on its next mission: an experiment for alternate means of space travel with the help of solar sails.

+Aerial Robot Study Circle

+The Aerial Robot Study Circle (ARSC) is a student club at COEP Technological University dedicated to advancing aerial robotics.
+Driven to build drones for competitions and real-world applications, ARSC routinely organizes seminars, invites industry experts, and competes in national/international contests like AeroTHON.
+Key activities include constructing specialized drones, hosting robotics events, honoring national occasions, and delivering impactful societal projects.

+COEP's Free Software Users Group

+The COEP's Free Software Users Group (COFSUG) is a volunteer group at the COEP Technological University that promotes the use and development of free and open source software.
+COFSUG runs the FOSS Lab, FOSS Server, COEP Moodle, COEP LDAP Server, and COEP Wiki.
+The group carries out activities like installation festivals to teach GNU/Linux, workshops on Linux administration, Python, Drupal, and FOSS technologies, promoting software development under the GNU GPLv3 license, Freedom Fridays to spread FOSS philosophy, hosting the Fedora Users and Developers Conference 2011, Android app development workshops, spoken tutorials program from IIT Bombay, and summer coding projects for students on FOSS contributions.